Control each other’s apps with new screensharing tool Screen – TechCrunch

 Jahanzeb Sherwani sold his last screensharing tool ScreenHero to Slack, but it never performed as well crammed inside the messaging app.
 Five years later, he’s accelerated the launch of Screen to today and made it free to help all the teams stuck working from home amidst coronavirus shelter-in-place orders.

 Sherwani claims that Screen is “2x-5x faster than other screen sharing tools, and has between 30ms-50ms end-to-end latency.
 Most other screen sharing tools have between 100ms-150ms.”
 For being built by just a two-person team, Screen has a remarkable breadth of features that are all responsive and intuitive.
+Sherwani says the startup iis making due with “no funding, 100% bootstrapped, and I’d like to keep it that way” so he can control his destiny rather than being prodded for an exit by investors.

 A few things you can do with Screen: